-If all of our recommended programmes are implemented, we estimate that child abuse, neglect and witnessing domestic violence could be reduced by as much as 70% by 2030.
+If local areas adopt our primary prevention recommendations and our recommended programmes are implemented, we estimate that child abuse, neglect and witnessing domestic violence could be reduced by as much as 70% by 2030.
 In turn, this will also:

 - Greatly reduce crime and violence in our society